ArtemIakovlev1/AlgorithmForFileUpdates/README.md

 <h2>Summary</h2>
-I created an algorithm that removes IP addresses identified in a remove_list variable from the "allow_list.txt" file of approved IP addresses.
-This algorithm involved opening the file, converting it to a string to be read, and then converting this string to a list stored in the variable "ip_addresses".
-I then iterated through the IP addresses in remove_list.
-With each iteration, I evaluated if the element was part of the ip_addresses list.
-If it was, I applied the .remove() method to it to remove the element from ip_addresses..
-After this, I used the .join() method to convert the ip_addresses back into a string so that I could write over the contents of the "allow_list.txt" file with the revised list of IP addresses.
+I created an algorithm that removes IP addresses identified in a `remove_list` variable from the "allow_list.txt" file of approved IP addresses.
+This algorithm involved opening the file, converting it to a string to be read, and then converting this string to a list stored in the variable `ip_addresses`.
+I then iterated through the IP addresses in `remove_list`.
+With each iteration, I evaluated if the element was part of the `ip_addresses` list.
+If it was, I applied the `.remove()` method to it to remove the element from `ip_addresses`.
+After this, I used the `.join()` method to convert the `ip_addresses` back into a string so that I could write over the contents of the "allow_list.txt" file with the revised list of IP addresses.